 - Guardian/Ward — The guardian is the fiduciary, and has the important task to ensure the minor child or ward has the appropriate care.
 This can include determining where the child should attend school, medical care, that he or she is disciplined in a reasonable manner, and that his or her daily welfare remains intact.

 - Principal/Agent — This is a more generic example of a fiduciary relationship.
 A principal can be an individual person, a partnership, corporation, or government agency, provided the person or company has the legal capacity.
 In this situation, the agent is legally appointed to act on the principal's behalf without a conflict of interest.

 - Attorney/Client — This can be one of the strictest fiduciary relationships.
 As the fiduciary, an attorney must act with complete loyalty and in complete fairness in each and every representation of a client.
 An attorney is held liable for a breach in fiduciary duty, and he or she will be held accountable by the court when a breach occurs.

 - Agent/Buyer or Seller in Real Estate — The real estate agent is the fiduciary and the buyer or seller is the principal.
 An agent for the buyer works on his or her behalf and has to put the buyer's interests before the agent's.
 A seller's agent is prohibited from telling the buyer whether a seller will accept less, and they can't divulge personal information about the seller unless the agent has express written permission.

 If you need help with the meaning of a fiduciary relationship, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.